stohrendorf/CroftEngine/README.md

 ...or use this, and adjust the triplet:
 > `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl freetype ffmpeg utfcpp gettext[tools] libarchive`

-Additionally, an installation of [Qt 5](https://www.qt.io) is necessary; as manually downloading and installing this package is usually faster than letting it build through vcpkg, it is not included in the above list.
+An installation of [Qt 5](https://www.qt.io) is also necessary; as manually downloading and installing this package is usually faster than letting it build through vcpkg, it is not included in the above list.
 If you don't want to register for a Qt online account, you have to build it yourself, though, by installing the `qt5` and `qt5-translations` vcpkg packages.

+Finally, you need a [Python 3](https://www.python.org) installation; the one provided by vcpkg does not work.
+The minimum supported version is Python 3.6, the Windows releases ship with Python 3.8.
+Other versions are not tested.
+To build CroftEngine on Windows with an external Python installation, you need to add the variable `Python3_ROOT` pointing to the installation root, e.g. using the command line with `-DPython3_ROOT=E:\Python38` or adding a path variable in the ui.

 ## Generating Glad OpenGL bindings